 Protracted withdrawal can last for several weeks, months, or even years without being addressed by a mental health professional.

 Withdrawal can be safely controlled and side effects reduced with a slow and controlled tapering schedule set up by a professional.
 By slowly lowering the amount of Xanax taken over a safe period of time, the more intense withdrawal symptoms may be largely avoided.
-At times, a longer-acting benzodiazepine, like Valium (diazepam), may be substituted for Xanax during detox and withdrawal too.
+At times, a longer-acting benzodiazepine, like Valium (diazepam), may be substituted for Xanax during detox.
 By keeping a small amount of a benzo in the bloodstream, drug cravings and withdrawal may be controlled for a period of time until the drug is weaned out of the system completely.
 Adjunct medications like antidepressants, beta-blockers, or other pharmaceuticals may be effective in treating specific symptoms of Xanax withdrawal.

 An individual may notice a change in appetite and weight loss during Xanax withdrawal as well, making eating healthy and balanced meals during detox especially important.